Almost sure diffusion approximation in averaging via rough paths theory: Preliminaries and main results

 and

 where $p\in(2,3)$, $\del>0$ does not depend on $N\geq 1$ (and may be different from $\del$ in (\ref{2.13})), $S_N,\,\bbS_N$ are given by (\ref{2.14}) and

-Here the Brownian motion $W=W_N$ depends, in general, on $N$ but it can be obtained from a universal Brownian motion $\cW$ (with the same covariance matrix $\vs$) by rescaling $W_N(t)=N^{-1/2}\cW(Nt)$. \end{theorem} Observe that the estimate (\ref{2.16}) obtained in the $p$-variation norm is a stronger result than the standard strong invariance principle considered in other papers such as \cite{BP}, \cite{KP}, \cite{DP}, \cite{MN} and \cite{Go}.
-The strong invariance principle for $S_N$, i.e. an a.s. eventual estimate of $|S_N-W_N|$ in the supremum norm, is essentially well known but in \cite{BP} and \cite{KP} it is proved assuming that the $\sig$-algebras $\cF_{mn}$ are generated by the random variables $\xi_m,...,\xi_n$ themselves (which restricts applications) while in \cite{MN} and \cite{Go} this is proved also under different from ours conditions.
+\end{theorem} Observe that the estimate (\ref{2.16}) obtained in the $p$-variation norm is a stronger result than the standard strong invariance principle considered in other papers such as \cite{BP}, \cite{KP}, \cite{DP}, \cite{MN} and \cite{Go}.
+The strong invariance principle for $S_N$, i.e. an a.s. eventual estimate of $|S_N-W_N|$ in the supremum norm, is essentially well known but in \cite{BP} and \cite{KP} it is proved assuming that the $\sig$-algebras $\cF_{mn}$ are generated by the random vectors $\xi(m),...,\xi(n)$ themselves (which restricts applications) while in \cite{MN} and \cite{Go} this is proved also under different from ours conditions.
 Thus, we cannot rely here on a direct reference and will provide the proof of this part, as well.
 In fact, we will need not only this result itself but also the specific construction of the Brownian motions $W_N$ emerging there which is used in the proof of (\ref{2.17}).
 The strong invariance principle for iterated sums in the form (\ref{2.17}) does not seem to appear in the literature before.
-Moreover, we will see in Section 7 that the strong invariance principle for second order iterated sums obtained in Theorem \ref{thm2.2} implies strong invariance principles for multiple iterated sums of any order which, in turn, yields laws of iterated logarithm for them relying on the laws of iterated logarithm for multiple stochastic integrals $\int_0^td\cW^{i_\ell}(t_\ell)\int_0^{t_\ell}...\int_0^{t_2}d\cW^{i_1}(t_1)$ (see \cite{Bal} ).
+Moreover, we will see in Section 7 that the strong invariance principle for second order iterated sums obtained in Theorem \ref{thm2.2} implies strong invariance principles for multiple iterated sums of any order which, in turn, yields laws of iterated logarithm for them relying on the laws of iterated logarithm for multiple stochastic integrals $\int_0^td\cW^{i_\ell}(t_\ell)\int_0^{t_\ell}...\int_0^{t_2}d\cW^{i_1}(t_1)$ (see \cite{Bal}).

 \begin{corollary} Under the conditions of Theorem \ref{thm2.2} for all $\ell\geq 1$ and $0\leq i_1,...,i_\ell\leq d$,